THEMA-MEDIA/CPAN-foolishness/README.md

 I really like those and then I simply couldn't resist when I saw the dark green polo's that I could have light green letters on it...

-- a company T-polo shirt
+* a company T-polo shirt
-- dark green
+* dark green
-- light green front that would look like real code
+* light green front that would look like real code
-- it should be about Perl
+* it should be about Perl
-- it needed my company name
+* it needed my company name
-- a mini program that promotes Modern Perl
+* a 9 line mini program that promotes Modern Perl

-  #! /usr/bin/env perl
+    /usr/bin/env perl

     use strict;
     use warnings;

     use v5.20.1;
     use feature "signatures";

     use THEMA::MEDIA;

 there it was...
 I only needed a CPAN module now...